cbmr-data/cbmr-data.github.io/esrum/_sources/tips/snakemake.rst.txt

    GPUs are a very limited resource on Esrum.
 See below for how to reserve GPUs for your rules.

+To summarize:

+-  Short jobs, few resources: Run Snakemake *in* a Slurm job.
+-  Longer jobs, more resources, or GPUs: Run Snakemake with Slurm support enabled.

 For most bioinformatics pipelines, the most efficient choice is to run Snakemake with Slurm support enabled.